ionic-team/ionic-framework/docs/core/testing/usage-instructions.md

 1. Install [Homebrew](https://brew.sh) if not already installed.
 You can run `brew --version` to check if Homebrew is installed.
 2. Install XQuartz: `brew install --cask xquartz`
-3. Open XQuartz, go to `Preferences > Security`, and check "Allow connections from network clients".
+3. Open XQuartz, go to `Settings → Security`, and check "Allow connections from network clients".
 4. Restart your computer.
 5. Start XQuartz from the command line: `xhost +localhost`
-6. Open Docker Desktop and edit settings to give access to `/tmp/.X11-unix` in `Preferences > Resources > File sharing`.
-7. In the `core` directory run `echo host.docker.internal:0 > docker-display.txt`.
+6. In the `core` directory run `echo host.docker.internal:0 > docker-display.txt`.
 This information is used to set the `DISPLAY` environment variable which tells Playwright how to render a headed UI from the Docker container.
-8. In the `core` directory run `echo /tmp/.X11-unix:/tmp/.X11-unix > docker-display-volume.txt`.
+7. In the `core` directory run `echo /tmp/.X11-unix:/tmp/.X11-unix > docker-display-volume.txt`.
 This information is used to make XServer available inside of the Docker container.

+> [!NOTE]
+> Unlike Docker Desktop, Rancher Desktop needs no file sharing configuration for this.
+It shares `/private/tmp` by default, which is where `/tmp` points on macOS.

 #### Windows